 - Ascorbic acid 250-500 mg twice daily, taken with the iron, enhances absorption.

-- Parenteral iron preparations are rarely indicated.
+- Parenteral iron preparations may be indicated where oral iron is not tolerated or absorbed.
 Side-effects and serious adverse reactions are possible.

 - Iron depletion may cause fatigue and reduced work performance.